01 of 25

 How to Create a Dog Friendly Balcony

 Got a pup?
 These tips from BarkPost Stories can turn your untapped balcony into a slice of doggy paradise.
 A white picket fence, an adorable doghouse, some synthetic grass, and of course a couple of planters filled with African Daisies created the perfect pint-size dog park for one lucky canine.
-You can see the building plans here.Continue to 17 of 25 below.
+Take a look at the building plans.Continue to 17 of 25 below.

 17 of 25